Visuospatial Memory - Corsi Paradigm

 Corsi Block-Tapping Test

 Blocks light up one at a time.
 Repeat the sequence by tapping them in the same order.
 Each correct trial adds another block.
-Measures visuospatial working memory — the spatial equivalent of digit span.
+Measures visuospatial working memory - The spatial equivalent of digit span.

 5.5 blocks